 If you experience these symptoms, stop using turmeric and get the medical advice of your doctor.

-- Turmeric herb is one of the top nutrients in the world, whether we’re talking turmeric powder, turmeric extract or turmeric pills.
-It has a long history of use, particularly in Ayurvedic medicine and other traditional forms of medicine.
+- The herb turmeric is one of the top nutrients in the world, whether we’re talking about the powder, extract or pills.
+While you may just now be seeing companies advertise it, turmeric isn’t new … In fact, it has a long history of use, particularly in Ayurvedic medicine and other traditional forms of medicine.

 - What turmeric does for the body is amazing.
-Health-wise turmeric curcumin benefits range in everything from helping with blood clots and depression to combating inflammation, boosting skin health, regulating cholesterol and more.
+Health-wise the benefits range in everything from helping with blood clots and depression to combating inflammation, boosting skin health, regulating cholesterol and more.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.